-- 26. Select the Tools menu and the Generate Libraries submenu.
-This will cause the drivers and startup code to be compiled into a library that will be used to link with the program. - 27.
-Select the Tools menu and the Compile Program Sources submenu.
-This will cause the program source, system1.c, to be compiled and linked.
-An executable elf file is created in the microblaze_0/code directory.
-This is the file that can be downloaded to the embedded platform.

-You may also see a xmdstub elf file in the microblaze_0/code directory.
-This is the ROM monitor executable.

-28. Select the Tools menu and the Update Bitstream submenu.
-This will cause the xmdstub elf file that was generated for the software to be inserted into the hardware bitstream (in BRAM) such that both software and hardware may be downloaded to the FPGA.
+- 30. Select the Tools menu and the Generate Libraries and BSPs submenu.
+This will cause the drivers and startup code to be compiled into a library that will be used to link with the program. - 31.
+Select the Tools menu and the Build All User Applications submenu.
+This will cause the program source, lab1.c, to be compiled and linked.
+An executable left file is created in the mb0_default/ directory.
+This is the file that can be downloaded to the embedded platform. - You may also see a xmdstub.elf file in the microblaze $\mathcal{L}0$ /code directory.
+This is the ROM monitor executable. - 32.
+Select the Tools menu and the Update Bitstream submenu.
+This will cause the xmdstub.elf file that was generated for the software to be inserted into the hardware bitstream (in BRAM) such that both software and hardware may be downloaded to the FPGA.